Long Wharf (Boston): Custom House Block

 The Custom House Block was built in 1845-87.
-A former warehouse, architect Isaiah Rogers designed the four-story building, constructed of granite and brick.
+A former warehouse, the four-story building was designed by architect Isaiah Rogers and constructed of granite and brick.
 In its 19th-century heyday, it contributed to the life of "Boston's busiest pier, commercial port, and embarkation point for travelers."
 Today private owners maintain the site.

 The building was renovated in 1973 by Anderson Notter Associates.

 Gardiner Building

 The Gardiner Building is a brick Colonial style warehouse built in 1763 and rebuilt in 1812.
 At one time it was used as John Hancock's counting house.
 Long Wharf was once filled with this kind of building, but this is the only one remaining; it is the wharf's oldest surviving structure.
 The building was renovated in 1973 by Anderson Notter Associates.
-It is currently a Chart House seafood restaurant.
+It is currently the restaurant Chart House.

 The Gardiner Building features a slate roof and "six-over-six" windows with shutters.
 The lintels and sills are granite.